 “Scientists are arrogant for claiming they know anything.”

-- Reductio ad absurdum — Like some other fallacies, this may be used as part of an inductively strong argument or logically valid one and thus often used in deductive logical proofs.
-It becomes a fallacy, a false reductio ad absurdum, and a straw man(see below) when used to argue the silliness of a position without using a actual, original line of reasoning in the argument.
+- Reductio ad absurdum — Like some other fallacies, this may be used as part of an inductively strong argument or logically valid one and is often used in formal logical proofs.
+It becomes a fallacy, a false reductio ad absurdum, and a straw man(see below) when used to argue the silliness of a position without using the actual, original line of reasoning in the argument.

 To overplay this fallacy and falsely accuse your opponent of a straw man is to commit one yourself through misunderstanding the counterargument given.

 An example of both a false reductio ad absurdum and a common straw man: